zDoda/Blogo/README.md

     - have custom tables, quotes, and other wp blocks

 - Better Content Writer
-    - Async/Parallelize the writer
+    - Async/Parallelize the writer (Writer can't be an OpenAI Assistant, since threads can only have one run at a time)
-    - Enable/Disable images
-    - gen images every n headers
     - fix '### header' in paragraphes
     - Add Categories and tags to post
     - Add better logging for errors
     - Add a double check on JSON parse that we generated

-- CLI app
-    - gen images every n headers option

 - Internal linking script
     - Python script, no AI